 When the alarm goes off, the closer you are to the awake state you will feel better.

 The deeper you are, the worse you will feel.

 So how can you use that to your advantage?

 Figure out at which time in the morning you’re in REM sleep.

 If you feel terrible when the alarm goes off at 7 am, try 7:30 instead.

 If that doesn’t work, try 8 am.

-Once you find that sweet spot, you can begin gradually moving your alarm back by 10–15 minutes earlier, and shift your sleep cycles until you hit your target wake-up time.
+Once you find that sweet spot, you can gradually move your alarm back 10–15 minutes earlier, and shift your sleep cycles until you hit your target wake-up time.